rule

 Text 37

-With the sinner fallen and the Saubha-fortress destroyed by the club, there sounded kettledrums in the sky, o King, played by groups of demigods, while Dantavakra angry, out to revenge his friends, ran forward.
+With the sinner fallen and the Saubha-fortress destroyed by the club, sounded kettledrums in the sky, o King, played by groups of demigods.
+Next was it Dantavakra who furiously, in order to revenge his friends, ran forward.'
+(Vedabase)

 Production: